 Who to Include in the Wedding Party

 Let’s face it: Choosing your wedding party can be difficult.
 The last thing you want is to offend anyone by leaving them out, but who you ultimately include in your special day is a personal decision.
 Most couples opt to have their closest family members and friends serve as the members of their wedding party, but there are no rules that you have to follow.

 Maid, Matron, or Man of Honor

-The best man serves many of the same duties as the maid of honor.
+The best man or woman has many of the same responsibilities as the maid of honor, only their job is to support the groom.
 For that reason, a sibling or best friend is usually tapped to fulfill this role.
 This person will stand by the groom’s side during the wedding and will also offer any support that’s needed throughout the day.
-The best man has a couple of core duties: plan the bachelor party, write a speech for the reception, help make wedding arrangements and, in some cases, hold onto the rings until the wedding ceremony.
+The best man or woman has a couple of core duties, including planning the bachelor party, writing a speech for the reception, helping make wedding arrangements, and, in some cases, holding onto the rings until the wedding ceremony.

-The groomsmen, or groomspeople, are the bridesmaids' counterparts, as such, they take on many of the same duties.
-They are usually close friends or relatives of the groom and will be involved in many of the events in the lead-up to the wedding, such as the bachelor party.
+The groomsmen and groomswomen are the counterparts of bridesmaids and bridemen.
+As such, they take on many of the same duties.
+They are usually close friends or relatives of the groom and will be involved in many of the events in the lead-up to the wedding, such as the bachelor party and rehearsal dinner.
 The groomsmen are there to support the groom in any way he may need.
 If there are no ushers, this group may welcome guests upon arrival and show them to their seats.
-Traditionally, groomsmen stand next to the groom during the wedding ceremony.
+Traditionally, groomsmen and women stand next to the groom during the wedding ceremony.
 They may also take on fun tasks, such as decorating the getaway car.